International Jazz Day: Celebrations in 2022

-Marking 10 years since the inaugural concert in 2012, in 2022 International Jazz Day celebrations centered around United Nations Headquarters in New York and were themed around peace and unity in recognition of the ongoing conflict in Ukraine, the COVID-19 pandemic and other global crises.
+Marking 10 years since the inaugural concert in 2012, in 2022 International Jazz Day celebrations centered around United Nations Headquarters in New York and were themed around peace and unity in recognition of the Russian invasion of Ukraine, the COVID-19 pandemic and other global crises.
 Artists including Ravi Coltrane, José James, Gregory Porter, Hiromi Uehara, David Sanborn, Erena Terakubo and Youn Sun Nah gave performances from the General Assembly Hall.
 The Global Concert was hosted by Herbie Hancock and streamed live.
 In a memorable moment, Hancock performed his original composition “Maiden Voyage” alongside Coltrane, James Genus, Zakir Hussain, Brian Blade and Randy Brecker.
 The U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, delivered remarks at the UN as part of the program, recalling of famed American jazz ambassadors Louis Armstrong, Billie Holiday and Duke Ellington: "In the mid-twentieth century, they were part of a State Department program to share jazz with the world.
 In Eastern Europe, in the Middle East, in Asia.
 A form of 'cultural diplomacy' amid the Cold War.
 In their performances, they shared the creativity, the diversity, and the freedom of jazz."

 2022 saw independent celebrations in more than 180 countries worldwide, including extensive programs in Chile, Slovenia, Armenia, Ghana, Mexico, the United States and Italy.